ShibuyaFX/GettingAndCleaningData/README.md

 ## Manipulation:

 <em>completedata2</em> is created as a copy of <em>completedata</em>.
 Column activitylabel in <em>completedata2</em> contains key value which is being substituted with the text labels for easier understanding of the dataset.
 Specific columns were then selected from <em>completedata2</em> and passed into <em>completedata3</em>.
 A total of 81 columns were passed into <em>completedata3</em>.
-The last 9 columns were then removed as the names contained "BodyBody" which is not supposed to mean anything as no explanation was provided in features_info.txt
+The last 9 columns were then removed as the names contained "BodyBody" which is not supposed to mean anything as no explanation was provided in features_info.txt.

 The column names of <em>completedata3</em> were passed into variable <em>namesconversion</em>.
 The names were then replaced with descriptive naming.
 The descriptive naming of the columns names are demarcated via the use of capital letters for each word in the string for easier reading.
 Once the names were converted, it is being passed back into <em>completedata3</em> as its new column names.